jamesopstad/react-sync-reducer/README.md

 # React Conducer

 A simple and tiny library for creating reducers that can be efficiently accessed via context.
+Type-safe and concurrent-safe.

 ## Installation